Last updated Last updated April 27, 2026

 It’s highly recommended that you remove yourself from ClustrMaps.com first-hand as your data’s visibility is at its highest on this site:

-1. Site visits: around 1.8 mln. people look someone’s personal information up on ClustrMaps each month.(1)
+1. Site visits: around 2.9 million people look someone’s personal information up on ClustrMaps each month.(1)

 2. Massive database: ClustrMaps has a massive database of 200 million people and 107 million addresses.